trailofbits/testing-handbook/content/docs/fuzzing/4-ruby.md

     gem install msgpack
 ```

 In addition to the environment variables used when compiling Ruzzy, we're specifying `CFLAGS` and `CXXFLAGS`.
 These flags aid in the fuzzing process.
-They enable helpful functionality like an address sanitizer, and improved stack trace information.
-For more information see [AddressSanitizerFlags](https://github.com/google/sanitizers/wiki/AddressSanitizerFlags).
+They enable helpful functionality like an address sanitizer and improved stack trace information.
+For more information, see [AddressSanitizerFlags](https://github.com/google/sanitizers/wiki/AddressSanitizerFlags).

 Next, we need a fuzzing harness for `msgpack`.
 The following may be familiar to those with [libFuzzer experience](https://llvm.org/docs/LibFuzzer.html#fuzz-target):